-- The Bonds constitute special obligations of the Issuer, and the Bond Service Charges thereon are payable from, and secured under the Trust Agreement solely by, the Pledged Receipts pledged and assigned by the Trust Agreement to secure that payment.
-Those Pledged Receipts include (a) accrued interest received from the sale of Obligations; (b) all amounts standing to the credit of the State Infrastructure Bank Revenue Bond Service Fund including without limitation all amounts credited to the Major New Project Debt Service Account and any other accounts and subaccounts in the State Infrastructure Bank Revenue Bond Service Fund, other than amounts in an account or subaccount which are limited to certain series of Bonds or Parity Obligations and other than any moneys in the State Infrastructure Bank Revenue Bond Service Fund raised by taxation by the State; (c) any gifts, grants, donations and pledges, and receipts therefrom, received by the State available for the payment of Bond Service Charges, to the extent not previously pledged and to the extent not prohibited by the terms of such gifts, grants donations or pledges; (d) any amounts on deposit in the State Infrastructure Bank created pursuant to Section 5531.09 of the Ohio Revised Code constituting Pledged Federal Highway Receipts, excepting the portion thereof to be deposited in the Administrative Expense Fund, the Infrastructure Bank Obligations Fund, the Rebate Fund or an account or subaccount created pursuant to Section 9 of the General Bond Order, as provided in the General Bond Order or in any Series Bond Order; (e) other amounts in the State Infrastructure Bank which are hereafter pledged to the payment of Bond Service Charges by a Series Bond Order; and (f) any other moneys accruing to the State from sources described in Section 5531.10(A)(6) of the Ohio Revised Code, which are hereafter pledged to the payment of Bond Service Charges by a Series Bond Order.
+- The Series 2010-4 Bonds constitute special obligations of the Issuer, and the Bond Service Charges thereon are payable from, and secured under the Trust Agreement solely by, the Pledged Receipts pledged and assigned by the Trust Agreement to secure that payment.
+Those Pledged Receipts include (a) accrued interest received from the sale of Obligations; (b) all amounts standing to the credit of the State Infrastructure Bank Revenue Bond Service Fund including without limitation all amounts credited to the Major New Project Debt Service Account and any other accounts and subaccounts in the State Infrastructure Bank Revenue Bond Service Fund, other than amounts in an account or subaccount which are limited to certain series of Series 2010-4 Bonds or Parity Obligations and other than any moneys in the State Infrastructure Bank Revenue Bond Service Fund raised by taxation by the State; (c) any gifts, grants, donations and pledges, and receipts therefrom, received by the State available for the payment of Bond Service Charges, to the extent not previously pledged and to the extent not prohibited by the terms of such gifts, grants donations or pledges; (d) any amounts on deposit in the State Infrastructure Bank created pursuant to Section 5531.09 of the Ohio Revised Code constituting Pledged Federal Highway Receipts, excepting the portion thereof to be deposited in the Administrative Expense Fund, the Infrastructure Bank Obligations Fund, the Rebate Fund or an account or subaccount created pursuant to Section 9 of the General Bond Order, as provided in the General Bond Order or in any Series Bond Order; (e) other amounts in the State Infrastructure Bank which are hereafter pledged to the payment of Bond Service Charges by a Series Bond Order; and (f) any other moneys accruing to the State from sources described in Section 5531.10(A)(6) of the Ohio Revised Code, which are hereafter pledged to the payment of Bond Service Charges by a Series Bond Order.
 If the amounts standing to the credit of the State Infrastructure Bank Revenue Bond Service Fund and available monies in the State Infrastructure Bank pledged to the payment of Bond Service Charges are insufficient for the payment of Bond Service Charges, "Pledged Receipts" also means all other Pledged Federal Highway Receipts, excepting the portion thereof to be deposited in the Infrastructure Bank Obligations Fund or an account or subaccount created pursuant to Section 9 of the General Bond Order as provided in the General Bond Order or in any Series Bond Order.
-The Bonds and the payment of debt service are not secured by an obligation or pledge of any moneys raised by taxation and the Bonds do not represent or constitute a debt or pledge of the faith and credit of the Issuer, the Treasurer or the Department. - 3.
-Interest on the Bonds is not excluded from gross income for federal income tax purposes. - 4.
-Interest on, the transfer of, and any profit made on the sale, exchange, or other disposition of the Bonds are exempt from the Ohio personal income tax, the Ohio corporation franchise tax (to the extent calculated on the net income basis) and income taxes imposed by municipalities and other political subdivisions in Ohio.
-Interest on the Bonds, as is the case with most other forms of interest on debt obligations, is not subject to the Ohio commercial activity tax.
+The Series 2010-4 Bonds and the payment of debt service are not secured by an obligation or pledge of any moneys raised by taxation and the Series 2010-4 Bonds do not represent or constitute a debt or pledge of the faith and credit of the Issuer, the Treasurer or the Department. - 3.
+Under existing law, interest on the Series 2010-4 Bonds is not excluded from gross income for federal income tax purposes.
+The interest on, and any profit made on the sale, exchange or other disposition of, the Series 2010-4 Bonds are exempt from the Ohio personal income tax, the Ohio commercial activity tax, the net income base of the Ohio corporate franchise tax, and municipal, school district and joint economic development district income taxes in Ohio.
+We express no opinion as to any other tax consequences regarding the Series 2010-4 Bonds.

-We express no opinion as to any other federal or state tax consequences of purchasing, holding or disposing of the Bonds.
+We express no opinion as to any other federal or state tax consequences of purchasing, holding or disposing of the Series 2010-4 Bonds.